localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

 {"result":9}
 ```

 Let's change our Lambda code now and see how things work.
-Interestingly this time, the function has already been mounted as a file in the executing container.
+This time, the function has already been mounted as a file in the executing container.
 It means that we do not need to deploy the Lambda once again to test our code.
 We can go ahead, make changes to our file and the output would be reflected in an instant.

 Let us change this line `response = {'result': result}` to `response = {'math_result': result}`.
 The result of the previous request (without redeploying or updating) would look like: